 We use simulation to compare errors in an I-Rand-based estimation of a treatment effect with errors from the pooled approach and difference-in-differences.
 We look at causal effect estimation under two types of treatment assignments inspired by our data and the questions considered in this article.
-First, we study the "LCD-like treatment", as in the motivating example in Section 2.1, where T = 0 at t = 0 and T = 1 at t = 1 for all individuals.
+First, we study the "LCD-like treatment", as in the motivating example in Sect.
+2.1, where T = 0 at t = 0 and T = 1 at t > 0 (some arbitrary time for the second visit of the experiment, after the treatment was assigned) for all individuals.
 The LCD-like treatment respects the two-point time series structure since the assignment of T depends on time.

-Next, we consider a study from Section 5.1: does obesity cause T2D?
+Next, we consider a study from Sect.
+5.1: does obesity cause T2D?
 Here, treatment is a binary indicator based on the body-mass index (BMI), where obesity is indicated by BMI > 30.
 To avoid excess notation, we use the acronym "BMI" to indicate both the body mass index and the binary treatment derived from it.
 In this study, there is a control group consisting of individuals with BMI < 30.
-This treatment does not align with time, and we call treatments of this type "BMIlike."3 Here, it is natural to pool the data at the two time points, with a control group of non-obese individuals and a treatment group of obese individuals.
+This treatment does not align with time, and we call treatments of this type "BMIlike."
+Here, it is natural to pool the data at the two time points, with a control group of non-obese individuals and a treatment group of obese individuals.
 To apply difference-in-differences, we split the data into two subsets.
 The first subset consists of individuals who are non-obese at time 0.
 The control group in the subset is individuals who are non-obese at time 1, while the treatment group consists of individuals who are obese at time 1.
 For this subset, the treatment, obesity, has a significant effect on T2D if change in T2D is significantly different in the treatment group than in the control group.
 The second subset consists of individuals who are obese at time 1.
 The control group in the subset is individuals who are obese at time 1, while the treatment group consists of individuals who are non-obese at time 1.
 Again, the treatment, obesity, causes T2D if the change in T2D is significantly different from zero in the treatment group than in the control group.
 As usual, the numerous assumptions on which our results rely include causal completeness.
-We note
+We note that, while it may be unintuitive, it is certainly possible that the effect of increased obesity on T2D could turn out to be negative.
+An overview of the comparison of I-Rand with two benchmark methods is given in Table 1.

-3Practical considerations concerning the potential outcomes framework require that a treatment be a binary indicator, and that forces us to discard detailed information that may be contained by the continuous indicator BMI (VanderWeele and Hernan, 2013).
+&lt;sup>4 Practical considerations concerning the potential outcomes framework require that a treatment be a binary indicator, and that forces us to discard detailed information that may be contained by the continuous indicator BMI [42].